-During the scheduling process that occurs at the end of each school year for the following year, students have the opportunity to select two "explorations" classes in the Arts/Wellness area.
+During the scheduling process that occurs at the end of each school year for the following year, students have the opportunity to take a variety of classes in the Arts/Wellness area.
 Descriptions of these classes can be found in the Curriculum Guide found under "Parent Resources" under the "Course Catalog" tab on the JGMS website.
-Please know that due to scheduling intricacies, your child may be placed in alternative explorations courses.
-If your child wishes to take part in Chorus and/or Band/Orchestra, please know that these are both full year courses as opposed to our other Arts/Wellness Explorations, which are semester-long courses.
+Please know that due to scheduling needs of your child, your child may not be placed in some Arts/Wellness courses.

 Due to scheduling conflicts, participating in chorus and/or Band/Orchestra will affect your child's opportunity to take additional Arts and Wellness explorations classes; however, a student may select both Chorus and Band/Orchestra, and will be assigned to both.
-If this happens, some explorations classes may not fit into his/her schedule.
-Please note that Learning Center classes and specialized courses may run during Arts/Wellness explorations class time.
+If this happens, some Arts/Wellness classes may not fit into his/her schedule.
+Please note that Learning Center classes and specialized courses run during Arts/Wellness explorations class time.